-Come spend six weeks at the ACAM birth center, located in a charming mountain village in the Western Highlands of Guatemala (Concepcion Chiquirichapa, Guatemala).
-Learn through observation and by assisting the Maya midwives of ACAM, who are the living lineage-holders of a generations old healing and midwifery tradition.
-Experience the daily life and work of this remarkable independent collective of midwives.
+Come spend three weeks at the ACAM birth center, located in a charming mountain village in the Guatemalan Highlands.
+Learn by observing and assisting the Maya midwives of ACAM, the living lineage-holders of a generations-old midwifery tradition.
+Experience the daily life and work of this independent collective of midwives.
 Be mentored and supported by American certified nurse-midwives living on-site with you.
-Experience prenatal appointments, home visits, mobile clinics, labor and births, herbal and traditional treatments melded with modern medicine and technology.
+Experience prenatal appointments, home visits, mobile clinics, labor and births, as well as herbal and traditional treatments melded with modern medicine and technology.
 Accompany the midwives in their community development work and educational activities.
 Participate in guided discussions on global health issues and unique challenges to midwifery in Guatemala.
-Spend your weekends on field trips to volcanic hot springs, sacred Maya sites, and the culturally rich nearby city of Xela.
+Spend your weekends on field trips to volcanic hot springs, sacred Maya sites, and the culturally rich towns of Quetzaltenango and Chichicastenango.

 This program is an experiential service learning program, not a clinical placement.
-You will be assisting the midwives in a mainly non-clinical capacity, while witnessing a unique and evolving tradition of indigenous midwifery and gaining valuable global health perspectives
+You will be observing and assisting the midwives as they engage in their clinical work, while witnessing a unique and evolving tradition of indigenous midwifery and gaining valuable global health perspectives.

-There will be four students, who will live in a shared apartment located within the ACAM birthing center.
-Students will have a rotating call schedule for births, prenatal appointments, and mobile clinic days.
-On these days the midwives take a 4WD vehicle to remote mountain areas where women have little access to care.
+There will be three or four students in a shared apartment, located within the ACAM Birth Center.
+Students will have a rotating call schedule for births, consults, and mobile clinic days.

-An American CNM will supervise the students to mentor, facilitate learning, and support the students’ well being.
+An American CNM will supervise the students to support, mentor, and facilitate learning.
+Three field trips are included in the package.

 Cost & Next Steps